Recovering from the bad years

 The healthcare challenge

-Aid & Healthcare - The solution poverty in Cambodia?
+Aid for healthcare: the solution to poverty in Cambodia?

 The most surprising thing is that the wreckage of health care is in fact very recent.
 It happened with the Khmer Rouge taking over the country and chasing all pharmacists away (because they didn’t believe in medicine…?).
 When the regulation of drugs was re-introduced in 1994 it was already too late and unregulated drugs were just everywhere, in every corner.